 On my recent vacation, I read Why Simple Wins: Escape the Complexity Trap and Get to Work That Matters by Lisa Bodell.
 Although it’s a book written primarily for businesses, I took away a number of lessons not just for my personal life, but also for the Seminary and congregation I labor in.

 The book addresses the complexity of modern life that is generating so much frustration and stress.
-It analyzes why so much unproductive and meaningless work fills our ever-increasing working hours, pushing out valuable and essential tasks that makes work satisfying.
-It also proposes a number of do-able solutions.
+It analyzes why so much unproductive and meaningless work fills our ever-increasing working hours, pushing out valuable and essential tasks that make work satisfying.
+It also proposes a number of doable solutions.

 The Necessity of Simplicity